Ada-Developers-Academy/LessonPlanning/lessons/01_git.md

 Git is a 'distributed version control system' (DVCS), which helps you track files and changes to code.
 Version control, in general, is a system to record changes to a set of files and forms a history of all of the changes.
 Git, specifically, is a modern DVCS with wide adoption -- especially in the Ruby and open-source communities -- and all the features and tools you will need to manage your code.

 Each set of tracked files is called a repository ('repo' for short).
-Because Git is _distributed_, it allows us to work from repos on remote servers, which is essential for team collaboration on projects.
+Because Git is _distributed_, it allows us to commit, branch, and merge locally, while being able to push changes to (and pull changes from) remote servers, which is essential for team collaboration on projects.

 ## Lesson: Git Immersion
 Git Immersion is an online tutorial that walks through many important steps toward learning Git.
 We'll work through labs 01 through 21 in class today.